bradleyg/django-s3direct/README.md

 ### Option 2:
 __Use the EC2 instance profile and its attached IAM role (AWS only)__
-You'll need to ensure the following trust policy is in place in addition to the policy above.
+Ensure the following trust policy is in place in addition to the policy above.
 You'll also need the [boto3](https://github.com/boto/boto3) package installed.

 ```json